Through Knowledge, Justice…

 Full Answer: There has never been ANY properly controlled study that shows that it is possible to make someone be non-transgendered, or to keep someone from becoming transgendered.
 There have been some therapists who have made claims regarding their successes of “curing” transgender children, but given that most gender atypical young children naturally “grow out of it” by the time they are ten, these therapists are wrongly claiming credit for what is a naturally occurring process.
 In a few cases, these therapists claimed “cures” which were later shown to have been merely the children telling the therapist what they wanted to hear.

-Do transgender teens ever “grow out of it”?
+Do transgender (transkid) teens ever “grow out of it”?

 Short answer: Only Rarely.
 This is not a “phase”.

-Some teenagers may experiment or attempt to transition but find that they have trouble passing or have other social issues.
-Since the primary goal for transkids is to increase their chances for social success, both generally and romantically, if their experience during these early experiments is less comfortable than pre-transition, they may abandon the attempt.
+Some teenagers and young adults may experiment or attempt to transition but find that they have trouble passing or have other personal or social issues.
+Since a major goal for transkids is to increase their chances for social success, both generally and romantically, if their experience during these early experiments is less comfortable than pre-transition, they may abandon the attempt.
 However, for the majority of transkids, they find that they are far more comfortable and socially successful post transition due to their naturally cross-gendered behavior and personality.

 If you are a parent or relative of a transgendered teen, you may wish to read my advice to parents.